 5. Call each other at least once per day.
 Remember the days where you would call your sweetie from work for no other reason than just to say hi?
 Keep doing that!
 It’s a simple, but meaningful, way to let the other person know that even though you’re apart, you are still thinking of them.

-Make a concerted effort to integrate these 5 things into your relationship, and you’ll feel more connected, more present and get more satisfaction out of it.
+Make a concerted effort to integrate these 5 things into your relationship, and you stand a good chance at feeling fresh, more connected, and more present.

 NKS Therapy offers services such as Career Counselling Toronto, Couples Counselling Toronto, Relationship Counselling Toronto, Family Counselling Toronto, Psychoeducational Assessment Toronto, Toronto Mental Health Services, Psychotherapy for Depression Toronto, Toronto Psychologist Services, and Child Psychologist Toronto Services.
 Call us today at 416-745-4745.
 We love to help.